Project-Chino-s-Chaos-NIGHTLY/Project-Chinos-Chaos-NIGHTLY/README.md

 ---

-### *What is the nightly build?*
+### *What is the Nightly build?*
-The nightly build is a build that we will frequently update during development.
+The Nightly build is a build that we will frequently update during development, typically at the end of the day.
 Essentially, beta versions of the next update.
 We recommend you stick to the stable build posted on the [GameBanana](https://gamebanana.com/mods/545648).